 Which was far from the truth: once you’ve got a bad job or two, a rent payment, and a phone bill to pay every month, it stops being tourism… it’s just life, however far from home you might be.

-You might not hang out with a lot of locals, but you’re bound to have a more real experience if you stick around.
+You might not hang out with a lot of locals, but you’re bound to have a more “real” experience if you stick around for a while.

 The longer the better.